Adding Lasers to the DPF

 - heating and stabilization

-- magnetic field amplification
+- (dramatic) transient magnetic field amplification

 - relativistic self-focusing